-Background: The efficacy of fluconazole is related to the area under the plasma concentration-time curve over the minimum inhibitory concentration of the microorganism.
-Physiological changes in critically ill patients may affect the exposure of fluconazole and therefore dosing adjustments might be needed.
-Objective: The aim of this study was to evaluate variability in fluconazole drug concentration in ICU patients and to develop a pharmacokinetic model to support personalized fluconazole dosing.
-Methods: A prospective observational pharmacokinetic study was performed in critically ill patients receiving fluconazole either as prophylaxis or as treatment.
+The efficacy of fluconazole is related to the area under the plasma concentration-time curve (AUC) over the MIC of the microorganism.
+Physiological changes in critically ill patients may affect the exposure of fluconazole, and therefore dosing adjustments might be needed.
+The aim of this study was to evaluate variability in fluconazole drug concentration in intensive care unit (ICU) patients and to develop a pharmacokinetic model to support personalized fluconazole dosing.
+A prospective observational pharmacokinetic study was performed in critically ill patients receiving fluconazole either as prophylaxis or as treatment.
 The association between fluconazole exposure and patient variables was studied.
-Pharmacokinetic modeling was performed with nonparametric adaptive grid (NPAG) algorithm using R package Pmetrics.
-Results: Data from 33 patients were available for pharmacokinetic analysis.
+Pharmacokinetic modeling was performed with a nonparametric adaptive grid (NPAG) algorithm using R package Pmetrics.
+Data from 33 patients were available for pharmacokinetic analysis.
 Patients on dialysis and solid organ transplant patients had a significantly lower exposure to fluconazole.
-The population was best described with a one-compartment model, where the mean volume of distribution was 51.52 L (SD 19.81) and the mean clearance was 0.767 L/h (SD 0.46).
+The population was best described with a one-compartment model, where the mean volume of distribution was 51.52 liters (standard deviation [SD], 19.81) and the mean clearance was 0.767 liters/h (SD, 0.46).
 Creatinine clearance was tested as a potential covariate in the model, but was not included in the final population model.
-A significant positive correlation was found between the fluconazole exposure (AUC) and the CminConclusion: Substantial variability in fluconazole plasma concentrations in critically-ill adults was observed, where the majority of patients were underexposed.
-Fluconazole Cmin TDM guided dosing can be used to optimize therapy in critically ill patients.
+A significant positive correlation was found between the fluconazole exposure (AUC) and the trough concentration (C-min).
+Substantial variability in fluconazole plasma concentrations in critically ill adults was observed, where the majority of patients were underexposed.
+Fluconazole C-min therapeutic drug monitoring (TDM)-guided dosing can be used to optimize therapy in critically ill patients.